rsdoiel/antenna/archives/2025/socal_north_2025.01.md

 ---

-## Eaton Fire forces 100K people under evacuation orders
+## Eaton Fire: 5 deaths reported so far as containment edges to 3%

 date: 2025-01-08, updated: 2025-01-10, from: The LAist